qmacro/qmacro.github.io/src/posts/2022-12-13-array-push-with-autovivification-in-jq.md

 | .dirs.b += ["file4"]
 ```

 This results in the same JSON as above.
 This is a much more precise approach, that also, now I see it, is clearly more idiomatic.
 I had seen the `+=` operator in the manual (in the [Arithmetic update-assignment](https://stedolan.github.io/jq/manual/#Arithmeticupdate-assignment:+=,-=,*=,/=,%=,//=) section) but looking at the description, I had applied only a narrow part of my brain and not seen that it might be usable beyond arithmetic operations!
 Of course!
-Thanks Matthias.
+Thanks Mattias.